 In 2005 the football club secured the lease on there Afoneitha ground and have since made huge strides developing it both on and off the field for all levels at the club.

-The senior team currently play in the Welsh National Premier League, for the forthcoming season their home kit has been kindly sponsored by "Jones-Roberts Brothers" and the away kit by "Baker scaffolding".
+The senior teams currently play in the Welsh National Premier League and Reserve divisions and for the forthcoming season their home and away kits kit has been kindly sponsored by Apollo Taxis.
 Pen-y-cae has also had a long history with youth football and continues to encourage growth within the youth sections.

-The Football Club currently has four sections of boys mini-football running from Under 7s to Under 11s, we also have an Under 12s,14s,15s and an under 16s which compete in the Wrexham & District Youth League.
+The Football Club currently has a mini kickers section, three sections of boys mini-football ages 7s, 9s, 10s, we also have an Under 12s and 15s which compete in the Wrexham & District Youth League.

 Pen-y-cae Football Club is committed to raising the standards of youth football development and the safety of players who participate within organized activities for there enjoyment.
 We place a high value on commitment to the club and in that ethos progress our growth through positive encouragement to players, managers and committee members alike.As a team, we maintain the need to develop a comprehensive format of procedures to enable the club to provide young people and players with opportunities to develop their sportsmanship qualities, football skills and sense of community and team spirit.
 Whilst we acknowledge the main aim of our club is to promote football within the village of Pen-y-cae, we also realise that legislation dictates how and in what way we promote and direct our activities.
 Our policy document is therefore an ongoing process and hopefully will continue to be developed, reviewed and revised on a regular basis.
 We as a club hope our policy will provide parents with a greater understanding of our commitment to engaging young people of all ages in a sense of being, self worth and team spirit.